OpenSlides/openslides-docker-compose/README.md

       BRANCH: master
       COMMIT_SHA: f9c4f01f06bba0ab911735d383ac85b693203161

-Comming up, you should build the environment with, where ```$PROJECT_NAME``` is the name of this instance.
-If you want to run multiple instance on one machine,
+To build and start the instance, run:

     docker-compose build

-When that has run through, you can start OpenSlides with

     docker-compose up -d

+To shut down the instance you simply type

+    docker-compose down

+## Volumes and Persistent Data

-The volumes listed above will hold your persistant data, so you may want to link or mount them to different parts of your system.
-To find out where they have been linked in your filesystem.
-You can list the volumes with
+The volumes (see above) will hold your persistent data.
+To find out where they have been linked in your filesystem, list them with:

     docker volume ls

-Your output will look like this (or ```$PROJECT_NAME_certs```... if you specified a project name)
+Your output will look like this (or ```$PROJECT_NAME_certs``` if you specified a project name):

     # docker volume ls
     DRIVER              VOLUME NAME